lavakin/ga_for_hourglass/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the GNU License.
 Feel free to use and modify the code according to the terms of this license.

 ## Example usage